 Can I already become certified to ISO 27001:2022?

 Because the HLS has changed, registrars (a.k.a. certification bodies or auditing companies) are required to update their accreditation first.
 They have until Oct 31 of 2023 to do so (source).
 Since there is a commercial advantage, most of them will do this as soon as possible.

 Organizations that have implemented ISO 27001:2022, who are facing a registrar that has not yet transitioned to 2022, can get certified to :2013 with just a modified Statement of Applicability (showing the :2013 controls).
 You can then transition to :2022 the next year.
 Contact us if you need help with this.

 Subscribe to our newsletter

-Would you like to receive updates on the upcoming ISO 27001/27002 releases?
+Would you like to receive updates on ISO 27001?
 Leave your email address below and we’ll keep you posted!

 - Existing customers will be notified automatically when the update kit becomes available